-Guaifenesin/ hydrocodone sustained-release tablets is used for:
+Guaifenesin/ hydrocodone sustained-release tablets are used for:

 Relieving cough and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Guaifenesin/hydrocodone sustained-release tablets is a cough suppressant and expectorant combination.
+Guaifenesin/hydrocodone sustained-release tablets are a cough suppressant and expectorant combination.
 It works by loosening mucus and lung secretions in the chest, and making coughs more productive.
 The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.

 Do NOT use guaifenesin/ hydrocodone sustained-release tablets if: